Home

 Two runners looking at the Exakt Health newsletter on their phone

-Are the effects of kinesiotape supported by science?
+Are these effects of kinesio tape supported by science?

-Unfortunately, but not surprising, the evidence about the efficacy of using kinesiotaping as treatment for calf strain is either inconsistent or inconclusive but primarily lacking.
+Unfortunately, the evidence about the efficacy of using kinesio tape as a treatment for calf strain is either inconsistent or inconclusive but primarily lacking.

-Some research shows kinesiotape helps with certain musculoskeletal conditions.
-But, at the same time, other studies report that it doesn’t, and you are better off trying something else.
+Some research shows that kinesio tape helps with certain musculoskeletal conditions.
+But, at the same time, other studies report that it doesn't, and you are better off trying something else.

-Why is it still used so frequently if the benefits are not proven?
+Why is kinesio tape used so frequently if the benefits are not proven?

-Many people (professionals and laypeople alike) still use kinesiotaping, regardless of its research.
+Many people (professionals and laypeople alike) still use kinesio tape, regardless of its research.

-As evident in a 2021 study survey, over one thousand healthcare and sports injury rehab professionals reported what they believe kinesiotaping does and why they use it.
+As evident in a 2021 study survey, over one thousand healthcare and sports injury rehab professionals reported what they believe kinesio tape does and why they use it.

 The most common beliefs about how it works were:

-It was the placebo effect.
-Almost 60% of clinicians used taping to achieve the placebo effect for their clients.
-Or in other words – they used it because it made the patient feel better when they had it on.
+Almost 60% of clinicians used kinesio tape to achieve the placebo effect for their clients.
+In other words – they used it because it made the patient feel better when they had it on.

-These results show that clinicians and sports professionals see kinesiotaping as beneficial for their clients.
-And they’re using it even without sound evidence to support it.
-Further, some are using it even though they believe it does not directly impact the tissues.
+These results show that clinicians and sports professionals see kinesio tape as beneficial for their clients.
+And they're using it even without sound evidence to support it.
+Further, some use it even though they believe it does not directly impact the injured tissues.

 The question is, should they be using a modality that research doesn’t entirely support?

-What do we do when science lacks, but it appears that something works?
+What do we do when science lags but something appears to work?

 At Exakt Health, we believe treatments should be evidence-based as far as possible.

 However, in some cases, research lags.
-Therefore, we need to find reliable ways to validate techniques while the research studies catch up.
+Therefore, we must find reliable ways to validate techniques while the research studies catch up.

 One way to do this is by looking at anecdotal evidence (what other clinicians have experienced) and using our own clinical experience, sound clinical knowledge, and reasoning.

-When it comes to using kinesiotaping for injuries like calf strain, our advice is to use it in conjunction with other well-evidenced treatments (like a structured rehab program).
+When it comes to using kinesio tape for injuries like calf strain, our advice is to use it in conjunction with other well-evidenced treatments (like a structured rehab program).
 Not on its own.

 Please note – They instruct you in the video to pull your toes up towards your shin, to gently stretch the skin, when you apply the tape.
 Only pull it up until you feel a slight sensation of stretch in your calf.
 If you do it too aggressively, you may make your injury worse.